austin-bagwell/google-apps-script-snippets/README.md

 # Google-Apps-Script-Snippets
- A collection of useful functions
+ A collection of functions that I've found useful using Google Apps Script.

+ Most of these involve Sheets and CSV manipulation.